sogaiu/janet-glossary/README.md

 ## Terms

+* abstract type - XXX

+* array - a Janet data structure that is a mutable array.
+  XXX: describe literal form?

+* binding - XXX: normal(?) and dynamic

+* boolean - a Janet data structure with two values, true and false.

 * buffer - a Janet data structure consisting of a mutable sequence of bytes.
 There are two literal forms.
 One form starts with the @ character, followed by a double quote character, roughly the buffer content, and then finally by another double quote character.
 For the other form, see "long-buffer".

+* cfunction - XXX

 * channel - one of two methods of communication between tasks.
 (See stream for another.)